 Low noise levels are a major element in residential liveability.
-This site is affected by noise from ALRT trains and, to a lesser extent, by traffic on Rupert Street.
+This site is impacted by noise from ALRT trains and buses.
 New development must be noise tolerant.

-New development should minimize ALRT and traffic noise in dwelling units.
+New development should minimize ALRT and bus noise in dwelling units.

-- (a) Locating rooms most affected by noise such as living rooms and bedrooms away from the noise source (Figure 2). - (b) Locating areas not affected by noise such as stairwells, single loaded corridors and off-street parking between the noise source and dwelling units. - (c) Using materials and construction methods that limit noise transmission such as masonry construction, double stud insulated walls, triple glazing and glass block. - (d) Locating noise buffers such as glazed balconies, walls, fences and berms between the noise source and the dwelling units. - (e) Providing alternate ventilation systems such as baffled wall vents.
+- (a) Locating rooms most affected by noise such as living rooms, dining rooms and bedrooms away from the noise source (Figure 2). - (b) Using materials and construction methods that limit noise transmission such as masonry construction, double stud insulated walls, triple glazing and glass block. - (c) Locating noise buffers such as glazed balconies, walls, fences and berms between the noise source and dwelling units. - (d) Providing alternate ventilation systems such as baffled wall vents. - (e) Constructing noise fences adjacent to the ALRT guideway and bus loop using materials compatible with the main building.